(Weak) Twisted post-groups, skew trusses and rings

-In Section \ref{4.1}, we show that twisted post groups can be considered as special examples of skew trusses and give a characterization of the skew truss corresponding of twisted post groups.
-And in \cite[Theorem 5.2]{TB2}, it was shown that any two-sided truss is associated to a nonunital ring.
-In this subsection, we study the ring which is associated with a two-sided twisted post group.
+In Section \ref{4.1}, we show that twisted post-groups can be viewed as special cases of skew trusses and characterize their skew truss analogue.
+Furthermore, \cite[Theorem 5.2]{TB2} states that every two-sided truss corresponds to a nonunital ring.
+In this subsection, we investigate the ring corresponding to a two-sided twisted post-group.